-Our Products and Licensing segment revenues declined by \$1.2 million during the second quarter of 2012 as compared to the prior year quarter, due to a \$1.0 million decrease in sales of our fiber optic test and measurement equipment in the second quarter of 2012 as compared to the second quarter of 2011, resulting primarily from fewer orders of our OBR products, partially offset by increased sales of our ODiSI products.
-We also experienced a \$0.2 million decline in product development work in the second quarter of 2012 as compared to the second quarter of 2011 due to reductions in the level of development activities for our commercial customers.
+Our Products and Licensing segment revenues declined due to a \$0.6 million decrease in sales of our fiber optic test and measurement equipment in the first quarter of 2013 as compared to the first quarter of 2012, resulting primarily from fewer orders of our OBR and OVA products.
+We also experienced a \$0.2 million decline in product development work in the first quarter of 2013 as compared to the first quarter of 2012.